Skip to main content

 You must hit the ‘add to cart’ button to save your spot in the camp and finish the payment process.

 We do not offer a wait list due to the staff time required to manage it.
-Instead, we'll open a link on the registration pages to any open spots that become available.
+Instead, we'll open a link on the Camp Home Page for any open spots that become available.
 Spots will be on a first come, first served basis.

 No. If a parent has informed us that their child will not be attending a camp, we will re-open the registration link.
 If we are not informed of a cancelation ahead of time and an individual does not show up on the first day, their spot is held for them until they let us know they are not attending.